MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/scenario/guarded-hosts.md

     - An existing guarded host
     - An existing Windows Server computer (with or without the Hyper-V role)
     - A bare-metal computer

+> Note that setting up guarded hosts in a production environment isn't supported right now.

 You set up guarded hosts in the VMM fabric as follows: